 Here’s how I use choux pastry to create both savory and sweet dishes:

-- Poppy Seed Puffs – use a 1/2-inch tip to pipe 3/4-inch high (and wide) mounds onto prepared sheets, spaced at least 1 inch apart.
+- Poppy Seed Puffs – Use a 1/2-inch tip to pipe 3/4-inch high (and wide) mounds onto prepared sheets, spaced at least 1 inch apart.
 Just before serving, cut in half horizontally, spoon in the desired filling, and replace the tops.
+Makes around 5 dozen.
 I like to fill them with Smoked Salmon Mousse (see photo at top of post and in the recipe card below), our Pimento Cheese, or Country Ham Spread.

 - Cream Puffs or Profiteroles – Use a large tip to pipe dough into mounds about 2-3 inches high, spaced at least 2 inches apart.
 For cream puffs, fill with vanilla pastry cream or sweetened whipped cream.
 For profiteroles, fill with a scoop of ice cream and drizzle the tops with chocolate sauce.